toitware/artemis-releases/README.md

-Similar to `artemis device flash`, the over-the-air update command also takes a specification file, so the common workflow is to change your specification files to reflect the state you want your devices in a nd then update them to that through:
+Similar to `artemis device flash`, the over-the-air update command also takes a specification file, so the common workflow is to change your specification files to reflect the state you want your devices in, and then update them to that through:

 ``` sh
 artemis device update --specification device.json